StackStorm/st2contrib/packs/bitbucket/README.md

 ```

 #### Archiving a Repository

-The action to return a path to the archived repository
+This action archives a repository and returns a path to the archived repository.

 Usage: